MinchaoZhu/Computer-Organization-Notes/README.md

-# Initial page
+# 简介
-This a testing book.
+This is the notebook for Computer Organization study.